List of Stranger Things characters: Derek Turnbow

-Creatures of the Upside Down
+Creatures of the Abyss

 Mind Flayer

-The Mind Flayer is a malevolent semi-corporeal entity that resides in the parallel dimension known as the Upside Down.
-Henry Creel (Vecna) discovered the entity as a formless mass in the Upside Down (after being sent there by Eleven) and morphed it into its spider-like appearance, owing to his childhood fascination with black widow spiders.
-Through the Mind Flayer, every living thing in the Upside Down serves as an extension of its mind and acts on its desire to spread that reality to Earth.
-According to Dustin Henderson, the Mind Flayer could be millions of years old.
-It is unclear whether it was already sentient before it was discovered by Henry Creel.
+The Mind Flayer is a malevolent semi-corporeal entity that resides in the parallel dimension known as the Abyss.
+Henry Creel / Vecna discovered the entity as a formless mass in the Abyss (after being sent there by Eleven) and morphed it into its spider-like appearance; while this act by Henry was initially explained by Henry's childhood fascination with black widow spiders, it is later revealed that the Mind Flayer first appeared to Henry in this spider-like form, when Henry first made contact with the stone, suggesting this was the Mind Flayer's original or preferred form and it planted the idea into Henry's mind.
+Through the Mind Flayer, every living thing in the Abyss serves as an extension of its mind and acts on its desire to spread that reality to Earth.
+According to Dustin, the Mind Flayer could be millions of years old.

-The Mind Flayer's existence was revealed as it implanted a piece of itself into Will after his time in the Upside Down.
-The original gate spread beneath Hawkins Lab, and the Mind Flayer directed adolescent demogorgons (or "demodogs") to guard a tunnel system branching beneath Hawkins.
-While Eleven managed to close the gate to sever the Mind Flayer's foothold, an ethereal fragment took refuge at Brimborn Steel Works after being "exorcised" from Will.
-A year later a new Gate opened by invading Russians allowed the Mind Flayer to awaken and possess rats and eventually humans, having most of its hosts ingest toxic chemicals and fertilizer so their biomass could be used as raw materials for the Mind Flayer to create a proxy body in the shape of its full entity, to act through in its attempt to kill Eleven.
-The Mind Flayer nearly succeeded in killing Eleven, only to lose its foothold when Joyce and Hopper infiltrated the secret Russian laboratory and closed the new gate.
+The Mind Flayer's existence is revealed as it implanted a piece of itself into Will after his time in the Upside Down.
+The original gate spreads beneath Hawkins Lab, and the Mind Flayer directs adolescent demogorgons (or "demodogs") to guard a tunnel system branching beneath Hawkins.
+While Eleven manages to close the gate to sever the Mind Flayer's foothold, an ethereal fragment takes refuge at Brimborn Steel Works after being "exorcised" from Will.
+A year later, a new gate opened by invading Russians allows the Mind Flayer to awaken and possess rats and eventually humans, having most of its hosts ingest toxic chemicals and fertilizer, so their biomass can be used as raw materials for the Mind Flayer to create a proxy body in the shape of its full entity.
+The Mind Flayer nearly succeeds in killing Eleven, only to lose its foothold when Joyce and Hopper infiltrate the secret Russian laboratory and close the new gate.